y-young/bookstore-backend/README.md

 5. Load the dump into new database, execute in the new container: `./bin/neo4j-admin load --from=bookstore.dump --database=neo4j --force`

 ### Migrate Solr Data

 1. Enter `SOLR_DIRECTORY/server/solr/configsets/`
 2. Copy existing config set into container: `docker cp ./CONFIGSET_NAME/ CONTAINER_ID:/opt/solr-8.11.0/server/solr/configsets/bookstore`
 3. Create a Solr core using the config set: `docker exec -i --user=solr CONTAINER_ID bin/solr create_core -c books -d bookstore`
 4. Use API to trigger index initialization

+## Run Manually

+You'll need to manually install and configure all external programs like Solr and MongoDB according to `src/main/resources/application.yaml`.
+Then build all projects using `mvn clean package` or your IDE to generate JAR files.
+Finally, start each component in the order defined in `docker-compose.yaml`.

+## Plagiarism

+There is NO TOLERANCE for plagiarism.
+All the code here is only for REFERENCE, you MUST write the code yourself, direct copying is strictly FORBIDDEN.